kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/acjson.md

 #### <i class="fa fa-key"></i> **menu**

 : This is a Boolean value indicating whether to include the custom Web page in the AutoConnect menu.
 If the page only responds to another page and you want to prevent the direct use from the menu, you can exclude from the AutoConnect menu.
 If this key is false, it will not appear in the menu.

+#### <i class="fa fa-key"></i> **response**

+: This is a Boolean value indicating whether to respond to HTTP responses independently in its custom web page handler.
+Normally, AutoConnect will respond with a response code of 200 after its custom web page has processed the request from the client.
+However, depending on the processing status of the handler, it may be necessary to return a response other than 200.
+For example, it might respond with a 302 redirect.
+In such situations, the custom web page handler can apply the sendHeader, sendContent, and send functions of the WebServer library to respond with its own response.

+: If the `response` is `false`, AutoConnect will not respond with an HTTP response when it returns from the custom web page handler.
+The custom web page handler needs to perform the HTTP response by itself.

 #### <i class="fa fa-key"></i> **auth**